This is a Furniture Buyer’s Guide to Leather Furniture.

 Although they have become widely used for only a few years, the new composites appear to be just as durable as highly durable 100% polyester and polyurethane fabrics.

 Bonded leathers are still flourishing in office seating and small accessory products, such as wallets, belts, etc.

 Leather is a complex and confusing subject.

-It is still possible to buy high quality leather furniture that will last 20 years and more.
+It’s still possible to buy high-quality leather furniture that will last 20 years and more.

 The Importance of Definitions